Muppet1856/Arma_Recovery_Team/README.md

 ## Signing (Optional but recommended)
 ### Windows
+- The repository includes an empty `@RecoveryTeam/keys/` directory so HEMTT can stage the `.bikey` without error.
+Keep your private key outside of version control (see below).
 - Run `make_pbo.bat`.
 If `keys\RecoveryTeam.biprivatekey` is missing, the script will create it using `DSCreateKey.exe`, sign the PBO with `DSSignFile.exe`, and copy the `.bikey` to `@RecoveryTeam\keys\`.

 ### Linux (Wine)